hardikkanajariya-in/codeforge/README.md

 ---

-**Professional Database Management Plugin by HkDevs - Elevate Your Laravel Development Experience**
+**Professional Database Management Plugin for Laravel - Enhance Your Development Experience**

-*For technical support, feature requests, or partnership inquiries, contact us at [contact@hardikkanajariya.in](mailto:contact@hardikkanajariya.in)*
+*For technical support and feature requests, please create an issue on GitHub*